-Council welcomes feedback and is committed to continually improving its processes and service delivery.
+Council welcomes feedback and is committed to improving our processes and service delivery.

 How to lodge a complaint

-If you require assistance due to a hearing or speech impairment, contact the National Relay Service.
+If you need help due to a hearing or speech impairment, contact the National Relay Service.

 Anonymous complaints will be accepted.
-Any personal information that you provide to Council will be handled in accordance with Council's Information Privacy Plan(PDF, 111KB).
+Any personal information that you provide will be handled in line with Council's Information Privacy Plan(PDF, 132KB).

 How long will it take?

-Council will endeavour to meet the following time frames when dealing with a Competitive Neutrality Complaint:
+Council aims to meet the following time frames:

-- Within 45 days of receiving the complainant’s written complaint, the Preliminary Review Officer is required to develop a draft response which is provided to the complainant requesting their views on that draft response.
+- Within 45 days of receiving the written complaint, the officer is required to develop a draft response.
+The draft response is then provided to the complainant, requesting feedback.

-- On receiving the Preliminary Review Officer’s findings and the complainant’s views on the draft response, the CEO or nominee must prepare and send a final response to the complainant.
-This final response include details of how to make a formal complaint to the Queensland Productivity Commission should the complainant be dissatisfied with the adopted response.
+- On receiving the officers findings and the complainant’s feedback, the CEO or nominee must prepare and send a final response to the complainant.

 Further complaints process

-Any person who is not satisfied with Council’s response to a Competitive Neutrality Compliant under this Policy, is able seek a formal investigation by the Queensland Productivity Commission.
-If you require further information, contact Council.
+Any person who is not satisfied with Council’s response to a competitive neutrality complaint, can seek a formal investigation by the Queensland Competition Authority.
+If you need further information, contact Council.